wp-plugins/rencontre/readme.txt

 You can also get the number of members in base with this php and ('girl'), ('men'), ('girlPhoto'), ('menPhoto') or () for all :
 `&lt;?php if(!is_user_logged_in()) echo Rencontre::f_nbMembre('girlPhoto'); ?&gt;`

+**Tertio**

 You need to add the WP connection link.
 You can add this in the header to have the WP and the Facebook connections links :
 `&lt;?php Rencontre::f_loginFB();
 	wp_loginout(home_url()); if (!is_user_logged_in()) { ?&gt;
 		&lt;a href="wp-login.php?action=register"&gt;&lt;?php _e('Register'); ?&gt;&lt;/a&gt;
 &lt;?php } ?&gt;`

+**Quarto**

 When ready, go to admin panel and load the countries, load the profiles, set all parameters of the plugin and don't forget to save.

+**Quinto**

+Register as a member : Click Register, add login and email.

+If you are localhost, you can't validate the email, but, in Admin panel / users, you can change the password of this new members.
+Then, log in with this new login/password.
+Welcome to the dating part.

 More details in french [here](http://www.boiteasite.fr/fiches/site_rencontre_wordpress.html).